flyonspeed/TronView/README.md

 When you do this the first time you may be asked which editor you want to use to edit cron.
 Choose your favorite sword.

+If you choose nano as your crontab editor.
+Then hit cntrl-x and it will ask you if you want to save.  hit y to save.

 Then add this next line to the top of the file.

 `@reboot cd /home/pi/efis_to_hud/ &&  python hud.py`